charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 - T2: <a class="card">Mountain</a>, <a class="card">Sakura-Tribe Elder</a>, get a Mountain.
 - T3: Cast Search from exile, get a Mountain.
 Mountain for turn.
 Cast <a class="card">Through the Breach</a>, dropping <a class="card">Primeval Titan</a>, searching up 2 <a class="card">Valakut, the Molten Pinnacle</a>.
 Then attack with Titan, searching up 2 more Mountains, triggering Valakut 4 times.

 That's 6 damage from Titan and another 12 from Valakut, which is typically enough to close out the game[^1].
 If not, it clears the opposing board, and from now on each land comes with a pair of free <a class="card">Lightning Bolt</a>s attached.
-It's rare to lose a game after making Titan on turn 3; Titan on turn 4 is considerably more "fair."
+It's rare to lose a game after making Titan on turn 3.
+Hard-casting Titan on turn 4 is still quite good, but considerably more "fair."

 [^1]: Fetch lands (like <a class="card">Wooded Foothills</a>) and shock lands (like <a class="card">Stomping Ground</a>) are prevalent in Modern.
 It's typical for a player to deal themselves at least 2 damage in the first few turns of the game.

 Zach Voss recently piloted Titan Breach to a [3rd place finish](https://www.mtggoldfish.com/deck/757022#paper) at SCG Modern IQ Columbia.

-When played perfectly, his list produces a turn-3 Titan in **9%** of games on the play; on the draw, that number is 16%.

-The list I played was a bit different.
-Matthias pulled a pair of <a class="card">Lightning Bolt</a>s, a <a class="card">Chandra, Torch of Defiance</a>, and the <a class="card">Woodfall Primus</a> to add a set of <a class="card">Oath of Nissa</a>s.
-As Matthias puts it, this isn't a control deck, and it's not a <a class="card">Through the Breach</a> deck -- it's a <a class="card">Primeval Titan</a> deck.
+Compared to Zach's build, Matthias cut a pair of <a class="card">Lightning Bolt</a>s, a <a class="card">Chandra, Torch of Defiance</a>, and the <a class="card">Woodfall Primus</a> to add a set of <a class="card">Oath of Nissa</a>s.

-> NOTE -- old version of Matthias' deck, before Simian Spirit Guide: https://www.mtggoldfish.com/deck/372148#paper

-### How good is Oath?

-With perfect play, Matthias' list (below) makes a turn-3 Titan in **13%** of games on the play, and 23% on the draw.

 <table class="cardlist">
     <thead>